Student Tech Teams - Verizon Innovative Learning Schools

 Getting Started

 Not sure where to start?
-Here are the first steps to setting up a student tech team at your school.
+Here are the first steps to setting up a student tech team at your school:

 1. Find the right teacher leader

-Who is the most excited about your technology initiative and the opportunities it brings to students?
+Who is the most excited about technology and the opportunities it brings to students?
 This person does not need to be the most tech-savvy staff member, but instead should be someone who embraces the technology and is willing to learn alongside students while giving them the opportunity to explore.
 It helps to have a leader who is strong instructionally, yet is willing to let students run with their ideas and drive their own learning.

 The ideal leader…

-• Believes in empowering students
+• Believes in empowering students.

-• Has a strong instructional vision for technology use in the classroom
+• Has a strong instructional vision for technology use in the classroom.

-• Has a flexible schedule and/or the time to meet regularly with the team
+• Has a flexible schedule and/or the time to meet regularly with the team.

-• Is comfortable with ambiguity and with student-driven learning environments
+• Is comfortable with ambiguity and with student-driven learning environments.

 2. Ensure support from administration